-The new immigrant law, which came into force in 2017 and brought in a more humane approximation between the Brazilian state and the immigrant, unlike the old Immigrant Statute created in 1980 during the military dictatorship, and no longer the immigrant is considered a threat to national security.
+The new immigrant law, dated from 2017 (law 13.445/17) brought in a more humane approximation between the Brazilian state and the immigrant, unlike the old Immigrant Statute created in 1980.
+The old law 6.830/80 did not have the concerns the new law brought (this law was created during the military dictatorship, and was somehow concerned with the immigrant as a possible threat to national security and economy).

-This is a major step forward in the Brazilian government’s immigration policy, based on universal human rights, providing for the observance of the universality, indivisibility, and interdependence of human rights; repudiation and prevention of xenophobia, racism and any form of discrimination; the non-criminalization of migration; non-discrimination on grounds of the criteria or procedures by which the person was admitted in national territory; the promotion of regular entry and regularization of documents; humanitarian reception; the guarantee of the right to family reunion; equal treatment and opportunity for migrants and their families; the social, labor and productive inclusion of the migrant through public policies among many other rights.
+This is a major step forward in the Brazilian government’s immigration policy, based on universal human rights – the new law provides for the observance of the following principles: universality and interdependence of human rights; repudiation and prevention of xenophobia, racism and any form of discrimination; the non-criminalization of migration; non-discrimination on the criteria or procedures by which a person is admitted in national territory; the promotion of regular entry and regularization of documents; humanitarian reception; the guarantee of the right to family reunion; equal treatment and opportunity for migrants and their families; the social, labor and productive inclusion of the migrant through public policies among many other rights.

-Of all the changes that have caused the most debate is one that changed for the worse: the new penalties established, considered more severe than the previous legislation.
-In fact, the amount of the fine was previously R$ 8.27 (eight reais and twenty-seven cents) per day of irregular stay up to a limit of eight hundred and twenty-seven reais (R$ 827.00).
-The new legislation provides for a fine of R$ 100.00 (one hundred reais) per day of irregular stay – up to R$ 10,000.00 (ten thousand reais), a significant reform in the values of penalties.
+Not all the changes are positive though: the new established penalties were considered more severe than the ones from previous legislation.
+In fact, the amount of the overstay fine was previously R$ 8.27 (eight reais and twenty-seven cents) per day of irregular stay up to a limit of eight hundred and twenty-seven reais – R$ 827.00).
+The new legislation determines a fine of R$ 100.00 (one hundred reais) per day of irregular stay – up to R$ 10,000.00 (ten thousand reais), a significant reform in the values of penalties.

 However, studying the law in question, it is patent that there is a great deal of room for contestation, since according to the art.
-300, § 3, of Decreto 9199/17 the final value of the fine must respect the financial capacity of the assessed.
-As is ensured, in the Migration Law itself, the principles of contradiction and ample defense, (this right being guaranteed also in our Federal Constitution) opens space for the respondent to legally contest with the Policia Federal the value of penalties.
+300, § 3, of Decree 9199/17 (the decree that regulates the law), the final value of the fine must respect the financial capacity of the parties.

 In some cases, it has also been verified that there was an INCORRECT CALCULATION OF THE SURPASSING DAYS AND, THEREFORE, THE IMMIGRANT GOT CHARGED MORE THAN THE AMOUNT OF FINE DUE.